-In May 2017, there were 3,440 people working as opticians in New York as detailed by the Bureau of Labor Statistics (BLS).
-Furthermore, there were 2,470 people working as ophthalmic medical technicians, as well as an additional 2,410 working as optometrists.
-There were also 3,040 people employed as ophthalmic laboratory technicians.
-Employment for certified dispensing opticians in New York is predicted to increase by 23.6 percent up until 2024, which is slightly lower than the national average of 23.7 percent growth.
+In May 2018, there were 3,450 people working as opticians in New York as detailed by the Bureau of Labor Statistics (BLS).
+Furthermore, there were 2,470 people working as ophthalmic medical technicians, as well as an additional 2,370 working as optometrists.
+There were also 2,850 people employed as ophthalmic laboratory technicians.
+Employment for certified dispensing opticians in New York is predicted to increase by 15 percent up until 2028, which is higher than the national average of 4 percent growth.
 New York is one of the top five employers of opticians in the United States.

 Optician Salaries in New York

 In May 2020, the average salary for opticians in New York was $54,550 (BLS).
 This is equal to an hourly wage of $26.23.
 Optometrists earned an average annual salary of $130,000, or $62.50 per hour, while ophthalmic medical technologists earned $35,820 per year or $17.22 per hour.

 |Profession||Employment||Mean Hourly Wage||Mean Annual Wage|

 |Ophthalmic Laboratory Technicians||3,040||$17.95||$37,330|

 Certified Dispensing Optician Salaries in New York by Region